 Winter at Sugarbush

 But perhaps the most interesting part of Sugarbush is its location.
 The Mad River Valley is located almost dead center in Vermont, about an hour from Burlington, and it’s not your typical ski town.
 You won’t find any fast-food chains or stop lights in the entire Valley, but you will find numerous local artisans, restaurants, farmers, and shops.
-Though Sugarbush has both lodging and dining options, the resort encourages its guests to get out and discover the community.
+Though Sugarbush has both lodging and dining options, including plenty of culinary events and specials, the resort encourages its guests to get out and discover the community.
 The saying goes that people come for the mountains and stay for the Valley.